FahimMunawar/weather-app/README.md

 A simple Python-based weather application that fetches and displays current weather data using a public API.

+> ⚠️ **Note:** The CI/CD pipelines for this project were originally configured and tested within my personal GitHub account where required GitHub Secrets are set.
+Since I do not have permissions to configure secrets in the provided repository, the pipeline may not run as expected here.
+For demonstration purposes, the workflow files are still included in `.github/workflows/`.

+> For **local development**, a `.local-env` file is used to inject environment variables such as the weather API key.
+This file is intentionally left the API KEY to run the project locally.

 ## 📁 Project Structure
 ```
 weather-app/